RudyDev1/Notes/README.md

 ## Contributing

-If you'd like to contribute to Stoper please fork the repository and make your changes in a new branch.
+If you'd like to contribute to MyNotes please fork the repository and make your changes in a new branch.
 Once you're done, submit a pull request and we'll review your changes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Credits

-Stoper was developed by RudyGamesv2.
+MyNotes was developed by RudyGamesv2.
 This site is based on a project from the course
 Link: https://www.udemy.com/course/10-projektow-w-czystym-javascript-cz-1/